radixdlt/radixdlt-ledger-nano/README.md

 # Debugging (Optional)

-## Delete installed app on Ledger

-1. Make sure you are **not** running the macOS Desktop Ledger Manager app called _Ledger Live_ - if you are, quit it.
-2. In your host shell (python virtualenv is not needed if you have installed `ledgerblue` pip package on your host machine), run:

-	`python -m ledgerblue.deleteApp --targetId 0x31100004 --appName Radix`
-3. Confirm deletion on your Ledger Nano S

 ## Notes on using `ledger-app-hs` (Handshake)
 > ⚠️ This (sub)section has nothing to do with the content of this git repo (Radix DLT's Ledger Nano S app), it is notes on how to use the Handshake app